Steve Konchalski: National team

 Konchalski was named assistant coach of the Canadian Men's National Team in 1973 and had that job until 1988, including the Olympic Games in 1976, 1984 and 1988, serving under Jack Donohue.
 As assistant coach, Konchalski helped Canada to fourth-place finishes at the 1976 and 1984 Summer Olympics and was also a member of the coaching staff at the 1983 World University Games where Canada captured gold.

 Konchalski served as head coach of the Canadian Men's National Team from 1995 to 1998.
 He guided Canada to victory at the 1996 William Jones Cup in Taiwan.
 He later became a mentor coach with Canadian Junior National Teams, including the U19 squad that won gold at the 2017 FIBA Under-19 World Cup.

+Private life

+He and his wife Charlene have three children.

+His brother Tom (1947–2021) was a longtime basketball scout at the high school level and publisher of the High School Basketball Illustrated magazine.

+Steve Konchalski has been a close friend of Mike Krzyzewski for more than 40 years.